 Backpacking Europe essentials accessory:

 I have talked about my top 10 travel essentials before, but here I will mention a few of them again:

-Locks: If you are traveling, having locks on your bags and lockers are essential.
+- Locks: If you are traveling, having locks on your bags and lockers are essential.
 I always have at least three on me for any occasion.
 I recommend getting some sturdy digital locks, and one heavy duty one in case your hostel locker requires it.

-Waterproof phone case: You don’t need expensive fancy accessories to take your phone to the water!
+- Waterproof phone case: You don’t need expensive fancy accessories to take your phone to the water!
 There are universal phone bags and I put my phone inside it on hikes in case my water bottle leaks (that would be a sad way to lose your phone).

-Power Stripe / Extension sockets: Since I was travelling with my sister and outlets in hostels tend to be limited, we brought along a power stripe (called extension socket in UK) so we can charge our phones, cameras and GoPro at the same time.
+- Power Stripe / Extension sockets: Since I was travelling with my sister and outlets in hostels tend to be limited, we brought along a power strip (called extension socket in UK) so we can charge our phones, cameras and GoPro at the same time.
 It also saves some argument with fellow roommates.

-World adaptor: of course, because how else can you use your extension sockets?
+- World adaptor: of course, because how else can you use your extension sockets?

 Now on to the good stuff (for some), I am actually going to list everything that I brought with me to the trip, but I will split the list into three tiers according to how frequently I wore them.
 Since I went to Europe in the summer and our trip involved a lot of hikes, there are pieces that were more useful than others.
 You can read more about our activities in the 22 days Europe itinerary.

 Tier 1: most frequently wore

 - Straw hat: you can’t go wrong with a straw hat.
 Not only do they block out the sun, they are breathable and stylish!
 Mine one has a wide brim, circular cap, and black bow: goes with every outfit and head shape: here’s the link to the exact one.
 Although you can also spice it up with an embroidered one.